pivotiiii/hourglass/README.md

 - The **Window title** submenu is available directly from the timer window context menu.
 - The **Reset bounds** submenu sets the timer window default position and size.
 - The **Restore**, **Minimize** and **Maximize** timer window commands are always present in the timer window context menu.
+- All the timer window commands are available in the timer window context menu.

 ### Mics